apigee/apigee-smartdocs-maven-plugin/README.md

-    create - Creates the model found in the OpenAPI Spec directory update - Updates the model found in the OpenAPI Spec directory delete - Deletes all models not found in the OpenAPI Spec directory deleteAPIModel - Deletes all models from dev portal found in the OpenAPI Spec directory render - Renders the smart docs
+    create - Creates the model found in the OpenAPI Spec directory update - Updates the model found in the OpenAPI Spec directory delete - Deletes all models not found in the OpenAPI Spec directory deleteAPIModel - Deletes all models from dev portal found in the OpenAPI Spec directory (available on v1.0.4 or later) render - Renders the smart docs
     sync   - executes the delete option (mentioned above) and recreates the models found in the OpenAPI Spec directory.
 This also renders the smart docs as well